 It’s a dull dreary day today, drizzling rain.
 A few of my son’s friends came over and I told them I’d make them “brunch.”
 I had apples from last week, but yesterday I bought more at 89 cents a pound, so I knew I wanted to use the old ones.
-I was also inspired by Kristina at My Baker’s Dozen when I saw her recipe for Apple Cider Muffin Tops!
-Oooh, if I only had applesauce!
-I could serve it over a Dutch Oven Pancake AND make the Muffin Tops later!
+Of course, I thought Oven Pancakes and Apple Sauce!

 I don’t even bother with the jarred variety any longer; we had it so often when the kids were small, I just lost respect for it, I guess.
 We tried counseling – he refused to talk and it became obvious he thought he was perfect just as he was: Shiny and appealing on the outside, but bland, bland, bland.

 He was so good with the kids at first – then I noticed he just stopped engaging them.
 I tried to make it work – encouraged the kids as much as I could, but in the end, it was no good.
 Last minute, he did try pulling out a few new flavors, some fancy new packaging, but in the end, it was still the same, boring old applesauce.
 We never really had closure; he just faded away…

 Not so with this simple home-made version!
 A little tart, very tasty, and dare I say it?
 Just a bit “saucy!”
 Sorry, couldn’t help myself!
 The butter is completely optional and non-traditional, but adds a bit of richness.
 And the pepper?
 Trust me!

 So as the applesauce was ready and the Dutch Oven Pancake coming out, I looked around and no kids!
 But a Dutch Oven Pancake waits for no man, no woman and no child…and it was delicious!